CuB3y0nd/1llusion/README.md

 This [wiki](https://github.com/CuB3y0nd/1llusion/wiki) only include the key mappings for now
 > If you want get more information, create issue let me know

+I wrote a tutorial about the installation of Arch Linux dual boot + dotfile usage, you can see [Arch Linux 双系统 + Bspwm 配置小记](https://www.cubeyond.net/archlinux-dualboot-and-bspwm-configure/)

 https://user-images.githubusercontent.com/67278339/211363959-9182ecb7-e56e-4598-afed-f352c5d2979e.mp4

 ## Info